dimplebhardwaj536-dotcom/My-work/README.md

 <td width="50%" valign="top">

 ### 🔍 AI Skill Gap Detector
-> *Resume analyzer · LLM-powered · Personalized roadmaps*
+> *Resume analyzer · ML-powered · Personalized roadmaps*

 Upload your resume PDF.
 Get a full breakdown of your skill gaps vs. real job requirements and a personalized learning roadmap — built for students and fresh grads.